kevanpng/shared-configurations/README.md

   - update values, istioctl install, successfully updated the istio ingress gateway with new annotations without killing istio gateway
 - [x] display product page with http
 - [ ] how to configure routing, why does 8080 at the ingress gateway work?
 - [ ] https.
-When NLB is created, it does not have CERT at all, it needs to be manually added to the NLB to serve HTTPS traffic
+When NLB is created, it does not have CERT at all, it needs to be manually added to the NLB to serve HTTPS traffic.
+Is there a way to do this automatically using ACM? or how about cert-manager that comes with load balancer controller and kube prom?
 - [ ] what if i destroy the ec2 instance, will